ashishkr568/pdf-metadata-addition/README.md

 ## Note
 * Download the zip file, extract it and retain the img folder.
 Do not delete or move, else this application will not work.
 This is a limitation of tKinter package in Python.
-* This file contains .exe file so few of the antivirus is might identify it as virus.
-If dowloaded from this source, this is not a virus.
+* This file contains a .exe file so few of the antivirus might identify it as a virus.
+If downloaded from this source, this is not a virus.

 ## Developer Info
 This Application is created in python using PyPDF2 and tKinter Package (for GUI).